ZiyandaPetela/assignment-02/README.md

    * git clone https://github.com/ZiyandaPetela/assignment-02.git
    * cd assignment-02
 * Verify Rust Installation

-After installing Rust, confirm that it is successfully installed by running the following command:
+* After installing Rust, confirm that it is successfully installed by running the following command:

-rustc --version
+    * rustc --version

-If Rust is installed correctly, this command should return the installed version.
+* If Rust is installed correctly, this command should return the installed version.

-Install Dependencies
+#### Install Dependencies

-Navigate to the project directory and run:
+* Navigate to the project directory and run:
+ *  cargo build